piper-audio/piper-vamp-js/README.md

    examples/vamp-example-plugins and examples/vamp-test-plugin
    directories.

+ * A utility (piper-vamp-stub-generator) that loads up an existing Vamp plugin and queries it along with its accompanying metadata, writing out a first draft of the converted module's main function code based on what it finds in the plugin.

+ * A complete worked example of using that utility and building the resulting module, in a Docker script that can be read as documentation or run within Docker on Linux, found in examples/docker/Dockerfile.

 ## Authors and licensing

 Written by Chris Cannam and Lucas Thompson at the Centre for Digital